hotwaxlab/ocellight-perception-bustier/firmware/README.md

 ### Ultrasonic Sensor Tuning

-Each proximity sensor operates independently, giving the garment's responses a certain amount of directionality.
+Each proximity sensor operates independently, giving the garment’s responses a certain amount of directionality.

 Sensor thresholds, response curves, and ping frequencies are tuned for human-scale distances and interactions.